 Four years prior to this moment, I went to art school for my first year of college.
 This is where I really developed my hardworking ethic and I can remember in orientation, one of the teachers saying if we could compare how rigorous our program is we would compare it to medical school.
 18 year old me was like, say what?
 I did not sign up for this.
 So needless to say I did artwork around the clock, Monday-Sunday.
 Art school was fun, I learned a lot of the basics to be a great artist but I wasn’t passionate at the time.
 This led to an art burn out and wanting to do something different.

 So I left that year, and long story short made my way to Radford University where I graduated in interior merchandising.
 I can remember being in a keg party right before I graduated from college and thinking to myself, man I spent a lot of money going to art school and it never really amounted to anything.
 I guess I’ll never do that again.

 So fast forward back to the bike shop.
-I thought, hey maybe I'll try creating this idea and see what I can come up with.
-So I found my old colored pencils and bristol paper and below is what happened.
+I thought, hey maybe I’ll try creating this idea and see what I can come up with.
+So I grabbed my old colored pencils and Bristol paper and below is what happened.
 I let the painting be whatever it wanted to be and focused solely on letting my energy pour onto the canvas.
 When I finished, I thought, hey that was kind of fun ?!
 I think I might keep doing this.

 For the love of Snowboarding